Size: 4 memory cards (4 hr., 29 min.) secure digital, wav 1.25 in.

 Format: Originally recorded on Edirol R-09HR on 4 secure digital memory cards.
 Duration is 4 hr., 29 min.

-Collection Summary: An interview of Lucy Lippard conducted 2011 Mar.
-15, by Sue Heinemann, for the Archives of American Art's Elizabeth Murray Oral History of Women in the Visual Arts project, at Baer's home, in Galisteo, N.M.
+Summary: An interview with Lucy Lippard conducted 2011 Mar.
+15, by Sue Heinemann, for the Archives of American Art's Elizabeth Murray Oral History of Women in the Visual Arts project, at Lippard's home, in Galisteo, N.M.